LaunchCodeEducation/data-analysis-curriculum/content/functions/studio/_index.md

    function with one parameter, which is the list we want to change.
 The function should:

-   a.
-Define and initialize an empty list.
+   1. Define and initialize an empty list.
-   b.
-Loop through the old list.
+   1. Loop through the old list.
-   c.
-For each element in the old list, call `reverse_characters` to flip the
-      characters or digits.
+   1. For each element in the old list, call `reverse_characters` to flip the characters or digits.
-   d.
-Add the reversed string (or number) to the list defined in part 'a'.
+   1. Add the reversed string (or number) to the list defined in part 'a'.
-   e.
-Return the final, reversed list.
+   1. Return the final, reversed list.
-   f. *Be sure to print the results from each test case in order to verify your
+   1. *Be sure to print the results from each test case in order to verify your code*.
-      code*.

 {{% notice green Tip %}}